craigfe/ocaml-bls12-381/README.md

     val get_wasm_memory_buffer : unit -> Jsoo_lib.Memory.Buffer.t
   end
   ```
-  (note: functions are not directly evaluated values are required because the module might not already be loaded when loading the JavaScript resulting file and the wasm memory buffer being a view over a ArrayBuffer might be invalid if the buffer size is increased on runtime).
+  (note: functions are not directly evaluated values are required because the module might not already be loaded when loading the JavaScript resulting file and the wasm memory buffer being a view over a ArrayBuffer might be invalid if the buffer size is increased at runtime).
 You can see an example in the `src/js`.

 For more examples, see the test directories.

 ## Run the benchmarks

-**USE THE RELEASE VERSION OF THE RUST LIBRARY TO GET PRODUCTION BENCHMARKS (cargo build --release)**

 ```
 opam install core_bench